MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-5-Rules-Policies-Procedures-Corporate-Activities/subpart-C-Expansion-Activities/section-5.32.md

 (g) *Expiration of approval.* Approval expires if a national bank has not completed the reorganization within one year of the date of approval.

-(h) *Adequacy of disclosure.* (1) A filermust inform shareholders of all material aspects of a reorganization and comply with applicable requirements of the Federal securities laws, including the OCC's securities regulations at 12 CFR part 11.
+(h) *Adequacy of disclosure.* (1) A filer must inform shareholders of all material aspects of a reorganization and comply with applicable requirements of the Federal securities laws, including the OCC's securities regulations at 12 CFR part 11.

 (2) Any filer not subject to the registration provisions of the Securities Exchange Act of 1934 must submit the proxy materials or information statements it uses in connection with the reorganization to the appropriate OCC licensing office no later than when the materials are sent to the shareholders.